Propo41/msa-workshop/README.md

 Let's start by adding a functionality to create a new user.
 Firstly, we need to create a Model class for the `User` table.
 Create a new folder named, `Models` and create a model class representing Users.
+Note that, we are using [ActionResult](https://www.c-sharpcorner.com/article/action-result-in-asp-net-mvc/) as the return type.
+ActionResult is a custom data type.
+There are several dervied data types.
+Check the link

 *Models/User.cs*
 ```csharp